tutorcruncher/timecruncher/features/tutor-client-student-profiles.md

 ---
 layout: features
 title: Tutor, Client &amp; Student Profiles
+description: Tutors can sign themselves up and create their own profiles with TutorCruncher.
+Clients and students also have profiles.
+With customisable fields.
+keywords:
+  - Tutor Profiles
+  - Client Profiles
+  - Student Profiles
+  - Customisable Fields

-permalink: /features/crm/
+permalink: /features/tutor-client-student-profiles/
 redirect_from:
   - /pupil-database/
   - /features/parent-pupil-profiles-management/
 ---

-### Tutors create their own profiles
+## Tutors create their own profiles

 Tutors can sign themselves up and create their own profiles with TutorCruncher.